Top Bar

 Assessor

-The town assessor has the sole responsibility of preparing an annual grand list consisting of Real Estate, Personal Property, Motor Vehicles, Tax Exempt Properties and applying various exemptions in accordance with Connecticut General Statutes and Local Ordinances.
+The town assessor has the sole responsibility of preparing an annual Grand List, the record of all taxable and tax-exempt property consisting of Real Estate, Personal Property, and Motor Vehicles as of October 1.
 Assessor records are updated annually as changes occur to real estate as a result of building permit inspections, new construction and/or discovery.
 Tax maps are updated to reflect lot splits or combining of parcels.
+Personal property refers to any property used or associated with a business operating in Vernon.
+Motor vehicles are also a part of the annual Grand List and are assessed based on value derived from J D Power pricing manuals.

-The assessor’s responsibility also includes administering various exemptions and tax credits for such programs as Elderly, Veterans and Disabled property owners.
-All programs are designed to provide some form of tax relief through assessment reductions or tax credits to those most in need or on fixed incomes.
-The function of the assessor and staff are governed by Connecticut General Statutes and appraisal practices with the daily operations reported to administration.
+The function of the Assessor’s Office is governed by Connecticut General Statutes, primarily Title 12.
 Monthly reports are mandated by the Office of Policy and Management (OPM) for the State of Connecticut.
-Statistical data from those reports are the basis for various state grant and revenue reimbursements and pilot programs.
+Statistical data from those reports are the basis for various state grant, revenue reimbursements and pilot programs. and applying various exemptions

-In many ways, think of the assessor’s office as a central database of information for real estate, motor vehicles, personal property and various exemptions both taxable and exempt.
+In many ways, think of the Assessor’s Office as a central database of information for real estate, motor vehicles, personal property and various exemptions both taxable and exempt.
 Property record cards are available for all properties along with GIS tax maps and property sales data.

 Phone numbers